alessandroredrouge/the-way-forward/PRD.md

 ### Functional Requirements

-1. **Ideas Portal page**
-    - Users can submit ideas directly on the platform (with mandatory fields like title, category, difficulty, etc.).
-    - Interviews uploaded (by the “curators”, which have access to a different additional view respect to “normal” users) can automatically generate multiple ideas, all linked to the associated podcast/interview.
-    - Automated AI agent to collect startup ideas from public platforms (Reddit, LinkedIn, X, etc.).
-    - Mandatory fields for each idea include:
-    Title, Category, Sub-category, Difficulty level, Date of creation, Date of last update, Problem Statement, Solution, Why now, Market estimate, Ideal Customer Profile (ICP), Competition, Business Model, Sources, Status, Type of Creator (user, curator, agent…), Creator.
-    - Optional fields include:
-    Skills required, Potential investors, Conferences, Steps suggested, Eventual revisions, Collaboration Groups (Reddit, Discord…).
-    - Upvote/downvote system for each idea (similar to Reddit).
-    - Comment section under each idea for detailed discussion.
-    - Ability to form an "interest bucket" or group for each idea to facilitate collaboration among interested users.
-    - Various browsing sections: Curated Selection, Users’ Choice, Category-based listing, Newest ideas.
-    - Search and filtering by category, subcategory, difficulty, and popularity.
-2. **Podcast pages**
-    - Curators exclusively can add content here, and should be enabled to do so in an easy and intuitive way
-    - Here only the links to spotify and youtube are hosted. it includes also links to the ideas in the Ideas Portal extrapolated from these interviews
-3. **Deep-dive page**
-    - Curators exclusively can add content here, and should be enabled to do so in an easy and intuitive way
-    - Authors can directly write on the portal in an intuitive manner, which is kept simple by design (a simpler version of how text is formatted in notion, medium or substack, including the ability to add images and videos in the middle of text if needed)
-4. **Resources page**
-    - Curators exclusively can add content here, and should be enabled to do so in an easy and intuitive way
-    - simply a list of resources divided per industry, with a brief description of why they are useful
-5. **Split between “users” and “curators” views**
-    - for each page, there are 2 different views.
-The users, subscribed or not, can only have a certain, limited capability to interact with the Ideas Portal, and can only view the content in the Podcast, Deep-dive, and Resources pages.
-On the other side, Curators have a much deeper capability to interact with the Ideas Portal page (e.g., can select “Curator’s choice ideas”, can spin up agents to look for new ideas), and are for now the only ones that can modify the contents inn the Podcasts, Deep-dive, and Resources pages.
-6. **Premium Modes**
-    - Users can access all ideas for free but require a premium subscription or one-time payment to contact the idea owner directly.
-    - in the future, it will be added a functionality that by describing an idea you have with simple text, an AI agent makes an analysis of it on the web and comes back with a properly structured idea in the style of the ones available in the ideas portal
-    - Payment options: Monthly subscription (unlimited contact) or per-idea access (higher one-off cost).
-7. **Content Promotion**
-    - Automatic generation of social media posts highlighting top ideas or curated picks.
-    - Occasional hackathons/events hosted to spur collaboration on top ideas.
-8. **Multi-Channel Publishing**
-    - Ability to embed or link podcast interviews on YouTube and Spotify.
-    - Automated cross-posting of new or trending ideas to social channels.
-9. **Fostering Early Engagement**
-    - Potential use of “fake” accounts or seed activities (comments, upvotes) to simulate community traction at launch.
-    - Strategic outreach on Reddit, Discord, X communities, etc., to showcase the product.
+1. **Ideas Portal page** - Users can submit ideas directly on the platform (with mandatory fields like title, category, difficulty, etc.). - Interviews uploaded (by the "curators", which have access to a different additional view respect to "normal" users) can automatically generate multiple ideas, all linked to the associated podcast/interview. - Automated AI agent to collect startup ideas from public platforms (Reddit, LinkedIn, X, etc.). - Upvote/downvote system for each idea (similar to Reddit). - Comment section under each idea for detailed discussion. - Ability to form an "interest bucket" or group for each idea to facilitate collaboration among interested users. - Various browsing sections: Curated Selection, Users' Choice, Category-based listing, Newest ideas. - Search and filtering by category, subcategory, difficulty, and popularity.
+   **Ideas fields**

+**Mandatory Fields**

+- **Title** _(String)_: The main name or headline of the idea.
+- **Humanity's Challenge** _(String)_: The Humanity's Challenge that this idea addresses (e.g., Climate Change, AI Safety).
+- **Category** _(String)_: The top-level category (e.g., Energy, Supply Chain, LLMs).
+- **Sub-category** _(String)_: A more specific classification under the main category (e.g., Energy Storage, Logistics, AI Alignment).
+- **Geographic Focus** _(String)_: The location or region targeted by the idea.
+- **Time Horizon** _(String)_: Estimate of the amount of time needed to have the idea realized (<1 year, 1-5 years, 5-10 years, >10 years).
+- **Date of Creation** _(Date)_: The day the idea was first submitted.
+- **Date of Last Update** _(Date)_: The day the idea was last edited or updated.
+- **Problem Statement** _(String)_: A concise explanation of the problem this idea aims to solve.
+- **Solution** _(String)_: A summary of how the idea addresses the identified problem.
+- **Why Now** _(String)_: A brief rationale for why this idea is timely or relevant.
+- **Market Estimate** _(Integer)_: An approximation or range indicating market size or potential.
+- **Business Model** _(String)_: How the idea plans to generate revenue or create value.
+- **Technologies** _(List of Strings)_: A list of core technologies involved (e.g., LLMs, blockchain).
+- **Competition** _(String)_: Key competitors or alternative solutions in the market.
+- **Status** _(String)_: A label for the stage of the idea (e.g., early-stage, proven, pilot).
+- **Type of Author** _(String)_: Identifies if the author is a user, curator, or AI agent.
+- **Author** _(String)_: The username or display name of the idea creator.
+- **Sources** _(List of Strings)_: References or citations for data that informed the idea.

+**Optional Fields**

+- **Ideal Customer Profile (ICP)** _(String)_: A concise profile of the target customer or audience.
+- **Skills Required** _(List of Strings)_: Specific expertise needed to develop or implement the idea.
+- **Potential Investors** _(List of Strings)_: Links or names of investors who might be interested.
+- **Potential Customers** _(List of Strings )_: References to early adopters, pilot customers, or target companies.
+- **Contacts** _(List of Strings)_: Relevant email addresses, websites, or other ways to get in touch.
+- **Collaboration Groups** _(List of Strings)_: Related discussion communities such as subreddits or Discord channels.
+- **Similar Ideas** _(List of Strings)_: References to ideas on the portal with overlapping concepts.
+- Supporting Material _(Files)_: A place where users can add external files as additional info/context.
+- **Other** _(String)_: A general field for additional notes or details outside the standard categories.

+2. **Challenges Page**

+   - Dashboard tracking major global challenges with live KPIs and data visualizations
+   - Real-time tracking and visualization of challenge metrics
+   - Interactive maps showing geographic impact and distribution
+   - Detailed descriptions and statistics for each challenge
+   - Links to related ideas and solutions in the Ideas Portal
+   - Ability to filter and sort challenges by category, urgency, and impact
+   - Regular updates of challenge metrics and statistics

+3. **Knowledge Hub**

+   - Comprehensive resource center organized by industry and topic
+   - Podcast section with links to Spotify and YouTube episodes
+   - Deep-dive articles with rich text formatting and media support
+   - Curated external resources with descriptions and relevance explanations
+   - Cross-referencing between resources and related challenges/ideas
+   - Curator-exclusive content management interface
+   - Search and filter functionality for all resources

+4. **Community Page**

+   - Discussion forums organized by topics and interests
+   - User groups based on expertise and focus areas
+   - Event announcements and virtual meetup organization
+   - Direct messaging system for premium users
+   - Activity feed showing recent discussions and contributions
+   - User reputation and contribution tracking
+   - Integration with external community platforms

+5. **Profile Page**

+   - Personal profile management with bio and expertise sections
+   - Portfolio showcase for past projects and contributions
+   - Activity tracking for platform engagement
+   - Premium features access management
+   - Saved ideas and challenges tracking
+   - Network connections and collaborations display
+   - Privacy settings and notification preferences

+6. **Split between "users" and "curators" views**

+   - Differentiated access levels and capabilities
+   - Curator-exclusive content management tools
+   - Special curator features for Ideas Portal management
+   - Content moderation and curation tools
+   - Analytics and engagement metrics for curators

+7. **Premium Modes**

+   - Subscription and per-idea access options
+   - Direct contact features for premium users
+   - AI-powered idea analysis and structuring (future feature)
+   - Enhanced collaboration tools
+   - Premium content access

+8. **Content Promotion**

+   - Automated social media post generation
+   - Event and hackathon organization tools
+   - Cross-platform content distribution
+   - Engagement tracking and analytics

+9. **Multi-Channel Publishing**

+   - Integration with external platforms (YouTube, Spotify)
+   - Automated content syndication
+   - Cross-posting capabilities
+   - Media embedding support

+10. **Fostering Early Engagement**
+    - Community seeding strategies
+    - Strategic outreach tools
+    - Engagement analytics and tracking
+    - Community growth monitoring

 ## Non-Functional Requirements